 - This is the Airbnb where we stayed.
 It has a huge bedroom, a separate kitchen and a huge recently refurbished bathroom.
 It also includes two bicycles and is right next door to the best seafood restaurant in town.
 It’s also a very reasonable $35 per night.
 Book the Airbnb here.

 - This is a great Airbnb option if you want to be right in the center of town.
-It’s less than $40 a night and has a balcony that faces the boardwalk.
+It’s less than $40 a night.
+It has two bedrooms and a full kitchen for self-catering.
 Book that airbnb here.

 The Best Beaches in La Paz Mexico